keelan-krinsky/University-Notes.-/Notes/MCBG 2036/test.md

 extends from the GP layer to the outer membrane.

 ###### Function
-Helps to prevent membrane damage by giving it some form of rigidity, and preventing an indeterminate gap between the outer membrane and the rest of the bacteria, pulling the membrane into the same shape as the bacteria.
+Helps to prevent membrane damage by giving it some form of ragidity, and preventing an indeterminate gap between the outer membrane and the rest of the bacteria, pulling the membrane into the same shape as the bacteria.

 ##### Lipopolysachharides.
 (LPS
 Consist of lipids and carbohydrates.
-The outer leaflet of the membrane is almost entirely lipopolysacharide, and in genre it is an integral membrane component.
+The outer leaflet of the membrane is almost entirely lipopolysacharide, and in gener it is an integral membrane component.

 $Salmonella typhimurium$ in Salmoella can be related to disease.